vinterskogen/vimconfig/README.md

 This is just an example of how Vim can be configured, according to the typical needs of the backend developer writing in PHP.
-It's a starting point to discover how VIM can be configured to implement a number IDE-specific features.
+It's a starting point to discover how to tweak VIM to make it privide a number of IDE-specific features.

 Assumed, that you allready have some basic experience with Vim.
 If you are new to Vim pay attention to [Vim Novice](http://derekwyatt.org/vim/tutorials/novice/)